Fieldwork Program Components

 Fieldwork Course Integration

 Fieldwork courses have been strategically placed within the MScOT programme amidst the academic courses.
 In year 1, the students have the Introductory Fieldwork Experience to further introduce and socialize them into the occupational therapy profession and to aid in the understanding of important concepts and development of key competencies.
 In the spring of year 1, after two terms of academic work, students have Fieldwork 1.
 The remaining fieldwork placements occur within the second year of the programme.
 Fieldwork 2 takes place in the fall after a condensed fall term of academic courses.
 Fieldwork 3 occurs in term 5 and Fieldwork 4 occurs in term 6, at the end of year 2.
-Please see the Curriculum Overview for the current year (under "Calendar and Timetables") and the MScOT calendar of courses for a fuller understanding of the integration of academic and fieldwork courses.
+Please see the Curriculum Overview for the current year (under "Calendar and Timetables") and the Course Descriptions for a fuller understanding of the integration of academic and fieldwork courses.

 Variety of Fieldwork Experiences Utilizing Placement Coding System